bmickael/KFS/README.md

 Sorry, buy you have to give root rights, because it will create a turbofish toolchain directory in your system root
 First, ensure you got automake version 1.15.
 On Debian 10, you could simply write `sudo apt-get install automake-1.15`
 `./install_toolchain_turbofish.sh`

-## Install cland and the tool to bind the C libc on Rust
-`sudo apt-get install clang`

 ## Build the entire OS
 `make && make unix`